ainsleydev/website/content/guidelines/html/general.md

 pushing to production.
 This will help avoid common mistakes such as closing tags, wrong attributes and many more.

-By validating HTML it ensures that web pages are consistent across multiple devices and platforms and increases the chance of search engines to properly pass markup.
+By validating HTML it ensures that web pages are consistent across multiple devices and platforms and increases the chance of search engines properly passing markup.

 ## Indentation

 Use tabs instead of spaces for markup.
-Do not mix tabs with spaces, ensure it is probably formatted.
+Do not mix tabs with spaces and ensure it is properly formatted.

 **Avoid**